 Yield

 Treatment M2 resulted in higher grain yield (9.18%), straw yield (6.06%), and biological yield (9.26%) compared to Treatment M1, and it was statistically similar to Treatment M3, followed by Treatment M4.
 Various researchers including Singh and Yadav (2006), Soyeb (2011), Dontaniya (2013), Dhar et al. (2014), Sah et al. (2014), Singh and Kumar (2014), Chandra (2018), Kesarwani et al. (2017), and others have reported significant positive effects of crop residues on wheat yield.
 The higher wheat yield observed in the plots where straw was retained could be attributed to the improvement of soil nutrients facilitated by the residues and the abundance of microorganisms when straw residue was used as mulch in the field.
 Zero tillage (ZT) has been identified as the most efficient tillage method for conserving resources and enhancing wheat yield (Usman et al., 2013).
 Studies have shown that grain yield significantly increases with zero tillage compared to conventional tillage with residue incorporation (Yadav et al., 2005).
-The maximum grain and straw yield of wheat was recorded using the happy seeder zero tillage method compared to the conventional method (Nandan et al., 2018).
+The maximum wheat grain and straw yield was recorded using the happy seeder zero tillage method compared to the conventional method (Nandan et al., 2018).
 In the current investigation, several factors can be attributed to the higher grain yield of wheat observed under the practice of Zero Tillage with Residue Retention (ZTW + R).
 These factors include the influence of mulch on prolonging the vegetative stage of the crop through a reduction in soil temperature, mitigating soil evaporation, increasing soil moisture content, and reducing canopy temperature during the grain filling stage due to improved soil water availability.
 The findings from Thind et al. (2023), Balwinder-Singh et al. (2011), Yadvinder-Singh et al. (2014), and Jat et al. (2018) support the aforementioned reasons for the greater grain yield observed under ZTW + R. These studies have highlighted the positive effects of residue retention on soil temperature, soil moisture, and crop performance, emphasizing the agronomic benefits of adopting this practice in wheat production.
-Significantly higher grain yield (8.08%), straw yield (1.44%), and biological yield (10.47%) were recorded under Treatment T4, which was statistically similar to Treatment T3, followed by T6 and T5.
+Significantly higher grain yield (8.08%), straw yield (1.44%), and biological yield (10.47%) were recorded under Treatment T4, which was statistically similar but numerically higher grain and straw yield thanT3 (6.9, 0.79%), followed by T6 (6.52, 0.59%) and T5 (5.27, 0.41%).
 Sidhu et al. (2007) found that on average, wheat grain yield was 9-15% higher with the happy seeder zero tillage (HSZT) method of sowing in rice residues, along with fertilizer broadcast at sowing and before the first irrigation, compared to the farmer's practice of conventional tillage after burning.
 Based on a 4-year study, Gill et al. (2019) concluded that the most efficient nitrogen management practice for better yield was the application of 150 kg N/ha in three equal splits, with 1/3 applied as basal, 1/3 at the first irrigation at 20-25 DAS (Days After Sowing), and 1/3 at the second irrigation at 40-45 DAS, with a top dressing of urea just before irrigation.
 Yadvinder et al. (2015) also concluded that drilling 24 kg N/ha as DAP (Diammonium Phosphate) into the soil at sowing, followed by two top-dressings of 48 kg N/ha each just prior to the first and second irrigations, significantly increased the mean wheat yield.

 Table-3 Effect of rice residue management, wheat crop establishment methods and nutrient scheduling on yield of wheat under rice-wheat cropping system (2019-20 and 2020-21)